rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 * If the equipment supports buffering of status messages, the status subscriptions remains active regardless of communication disruption and the status updates are stored in the equipment's outgoing communication buffer.
-* Active subscriptions to status messages which does does not support buffering ceases if the communication disruption occurs.
+* Active subscriptions to status messages which does not support buffering ceases if communication disruption occurs.
 * Once communication is restored all the buffered messages are sent according to the communication establishment sequence.
 * When sending buffered status messages, the ``q`` field should be set to ``old``